Mahi-Sahu/ChymChat/README.md

 - Images and files are stored in Firebase Storage.

 ## Note
-Thisproject is still in progress so certain features are coming soon.
+This project is still in progress so certain features are coming soon.